aesthetic-suite/framework/docs/system/config.md

 the design system and its theme variations.
 It also permits other design systems to use their own unique colors without the chance of collision.

-Feel free to define as many colors as you want, either using common color names.
+Feel free to define as many colors as you want, either using actual color names.

 ```yaml
 colors: